BloomTech-Labs/labs9-workout-tracker/README.md

 #### User Info
 GET `/api/user/info/:id`

-Gets basic info user info by id passed by an id parameter
+Gets all the info of user info by id passed by an id parameter

 Response includes basic user object of Users table